The Mental Perks of Setting Goals and Maintaining Motivation

-In this session, Dr. Lisa W. Coyne talks about how to build small habits, the importance of setting goals, how to stay motivated, and answers questions about mental hurdles.
+In this session, Dr. Lisa W. Coyne shares ways to build small habits, talks about the importance of setting goals and how to stay motivated, and answers audience questions about mental hurdles.

 - Why is it so important for our mental health to set goals?

 - Can you talk about setting reasonable goals and what those might look like in regard to our expectations?

 - Why is it important for us, emotionally and mentally, to fail along the way to achieving goals and how can we dust ourselves off when facing failure?
 Often, we feel defeated and may just give up on trying.

 - How do you prioritize your goals, especially if they all seem so important?